Charlie has spent the last couple years hiking and camping in Ohio State Parks.

 Description: East Fork State Park is located about 25 minutes east of Cincinnati and about 45 minutes west of Shawnee State Park so it features a blended landscape.
 Overall, the trails are less difficult than Shawnee State Park.

-Pros: All the campsites have electric hookup and if you're looking for a longer day hike, there are plenty of trails including the 32-mile Steven Newman World Walker Trail.
+Pros: All the campsites have electric hookups and if you're looking for a longer day hike, there are plenty of trails including the 32-mile Steven Newman World Walker Trail.
 For those seeking an overnight hike, try the 16-mile backpacking trail (it's more difficult).

-Cons: Although the camping sites are large and well-maintained with newer shower houses, the sites are divided into a series of ‘cul-de-sacs’ which can make viewing them a little time consuming for first-timers and walk-ins.
+Cons: Although the camping sites are large and well-maintained with newer shower houses, the sites are divided into a series of ‘cul-de-sacs’ which can make viewing them a little time-consuming for first-timers and walk-ins.

-Insider Tip: Although several private sellers of firewood exist near the park, there tends to be enough dead wood near the sites to supply a nightly fire.
+Insider Tip: Although several private sellers of firewood exist near the park, there tends to be enough deadwood near the sites to supply a nightly fire.

 Shawnee State Park